manni8436/MS2-Project/README.md

 ## FUTURE IMPLEMENTATIONS

-* To add a timer that counts to zero
+* Add a timer that counts to zero.
-* Scoreboard which will keep track of all the games been played and scores
+* Scoreboard which will keep track of all the games being played and scores.
-* Music in the background
+* Music in the background.

 ## KNOWN BUGS

-1. While styling my page, I realised that my footer was a lighter colour then my header, upon looking into dev tools and to see if there is any issues, none were found, I also changed to a different colour to see if it would do the same and the second colour, the same thing happened.
+1. While styling my page, I realised that my footer was a lighter colour than my header, upon looking into dev tools to see if there is any issues, none were found, I also changed to a different colour to see if it would do the same and the second colour, the same thing happened.

 ![orange header and footer code](assets/docs/headerandfootercolorcodeorange.png)
 ![orange header and footer styling](assets/docs/headerandfootercolorbugorange.png)